A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 1. Who is your ideal client?

 For example, if you’re a career coach, your ideal client might be a mid-career professional who is feeling unfulfilled and stuck in their current job.
-They might be looking to make a career change or move up the corporate ladder.
+They might be looking to change careers or move up the corporate ladder.

 2. What are their pain points?

-Your ideal client is coming to you because they have a problem they need help with.
+Your ideal client is coming to you because they need help with a problem.

 - What is that problem?